lukerm/parallellm-pump/README.md

-# Pump Your LLMs In Parallel
+# ParalleLLM: Pump Your LLMs In Parallel

 _Anthropic's Claude thinks that ChatGPT generates better answers!_